lizmat/raku-all-modules/kuerbis/Term-Choose-Util-p6/README.md

 *prefix* expects as its value a string.
 This string is put in front of the elements of the available list before printing.
 The chosen elements are returned without this *prefix*.

 The default value is "- " if the *layout* is 2 else the default is the empty string ("").

-  * prompt

-The prompt line before the choices.

-Defaults to "Choose:".

 AUTHOR
 ======